ipfs/ipfs-blog/src/_blog/ipfs-uri-support-in-curl.md

 ## A brief history

 Supporting IPFS in CURL has been attempted [before](https://github.com/curl/curl/pull/8468) as a CURL library feature.
-Some discussions lead to a belief that this should be implemented in the CURL tool itself, not it's library.
+Some discussions lead to a belief that this should be implemented in the CURL tool itself, not its library.
 A renewed [implementation attempt](https://github.com/curl/curl/pull/8805) took the tool-side approach which ultimately was accepted and is available right now in CURL 8.4.0!

 The support of IPFS in CURL is effectively consisting of two implementation details.

 1. CURL tries to find a locally installed or [configured gateway](#how-does-curl-find-an-ipfs-gateway).
 2. It then rewrites an `ipfs://bafybeigagd5nmnn2iys2f3doro7ydrevyr2mzarwidgadawmamiteydbzi` to a gateway URL.
 This is how curl handles it internally, you see nothing of this URL rewriting.

 If you have IPFS installed locally then running `curl ipfs://` will Just Work™.
-If not, CURL will return an error with details how to set up the gateway preference.
+If not, CURL will return an error with details about how to set up the gateway preference.
 This ensures the user agency is respected, no third-party gateway is used as implicit default.

 ## Why `ipfs://` URI support is so important?